 #36: Rent Your Car or Parking Space

 There are plenty of apps to rent out your car while you’re not using it, for instance check out our guide on whether Turo is legit.
 Too risky?
 Why not rent out a parking space then?
 Ask anyone with plenty of driveway space by a big sporting event.

 Yes, you need to keep the laundromat running.
 That means making repairs.
 But it also means collecting hundreds of dollars in quarters.
 However, this is a business that can keep making money for you even while you're not there.

 #38: Vending Machines

 Vending machines are a great passive income idea (and we have a step-by-step guide on how to start a vending machine business you can follow).
 Just remember: location, location, location!
 If you can get the right vending machines in good locations, you will end up very happy with the results.

 #39: Rent Out Storage Space

 Have extra garage space?
 An out building or shed?
 Maybe some land you want to develop.
-Storage is always going to be in demand and renting out storage space is an excellent way to make passive income off of space you wouldn’t be using anyways.
+Storage is always going to be in demand and renting out storage space is an excellent way of generating passive income off of space you wouldn’t be using anyways.
 Take a look at our extensive list of storage business name ideas to get started.

 #40: Financial Reward Programs